 ForTrade is regulated.
 This means ForTrade are supervised by and is checked for conduct by the Financial Conduct Authority (FCA), Cyprus Securities and Exchange Commission (CySEC), Investment Industry Regulatory Organization of Canada (IIROC), National Bank of the Republic of Belarus (NBRB) regulatory bodies.

 ForTrade withdrawal requests will be honoured.
 Brokers that operate under the supervision of regulatory authorities like ForTrade are subject to strict guidelines that prohibit them from manipulating market prices to their advantage.
 Regulatory oversight ensures brokers operate with integrity, fairness, and transparency, safeguarding investors' deposits.
 ForTrade are held accountable for their actions and may face severe consequences if they violate any financial regulations.
 If you are a client of ForTrade and wish to withdraw funds from your account, you can rest assured that your request will be processed promptly.
-ForTrade has a reputation for efficient and reliable fund transfers, and they take great care to ensure that your money is safe and secure.
+ForTrade has a reputation for efficient and reliable fund transfers, and adhere to the rules of the financial regulators they are regulated with.
 When you submit a withdrawal request, ForTrade will verify your account details and process the payment within the stipulated timeframe, usually within a few business days.
-By partnering with a trustworthy broker like ForTrade, you can enjoy peace of mind and focus on your trading activities without worrying about the safety of your funds.
+By partnering with a trustworthy broker like ForTrade, you can enjoy peace of mind and focus on your trading activities.
 If ForTrade violate any regulatory rules their regulated status could be stripped.